 Said Rinoa haters seem to be especially fond of the fandom's favorite Epileptic Tree, which is that Sorceress Ultimecia is actually Future Rinoa.
 It tends to come up with disturbing frequency in shipping wars, even though Word of God has disproved it.

 On the other side you have the fans who strongly hate Squall and love Rinoa (although there are fewer of them than the Squall-lovers) and who want to see her with anyone but Squall.
 They tend to paint Squall as uncaring or cold toward her, sometimes even an outright cheater, which sets Rinoa free to be with a "better" character — most often Quistis or Seifer, sometimes Irvine, Selphie, or even Ellone.

 There is a small but intense group of Final Fantasy XII fans who are quite polarized between Balthier/Fran and Balthier/Ashe as the 'true' canon pairing (despite the fact that there are no real canon pairings in the game) — this is complicated by those who think Balthier is probably batting for the other side, which in itself is odd considering that he never makes any advances on the guys.
 Vaan is also on the receiving end of the fan-hatred when it come to pairings for the original game but that seems to have more to do with him being characterized ratherpoorly in it in contrast to the others, as no such dislike exists among the Revenant Wings shippers (in which Vaan was actually allowed to take the center stage and develop).

-Alyssa is hated by Hope/Lightning fans for supposedly getting in their way.
+Alyssa from Final Fantasy XIII-2 is hated by Hope/Lightning fans for supposedly getting in their way.
 Note that Hope never shows any romantic interest in Alyssa, Lightning, or anyone for that matter.
 Funnily enough, one alternate ending has her getting thrown in prison for her actions, and in another you actually can remove her from the timeline.